Table of Contents

 One more thing, the time zone is one of the most significant advantages when western companies outsource their software development in Vietnam.
 With a comprehensive plan of workloads, you could tap into a nearly 24-hour cycle of productivity.
 When the offshore teams accomplish their jobs the night before, the in-house team could move on from that the next day.
 With the support of Agile Management, which is very familiar with Vietnamese tech companies, you can create the effectiveness of collaborative work.

-Moreover, plenty of companies in Vietnam are now available for future technologies like AI, machine learning, blockchain… As a result, Vietnam is the right destination for businesses looking for cost-effective solutions embedded with cutting-edge technologies.
+Moreover, plenty of Vietnam companies are now available for future technologies like AI, machine learning, blockchain… As a result, Vietnam is the right destination for businesses looking for cost-effective solutions embedded with cutting-edge technologies.

 Deloitte’s 2016 Global Outsourcing Survey, deloitte.com, May 2016.